Sexual violence, abuse and rape: getting help and support

 Common symptoms include:

-• Post-traumatic stress disorder (PTSD): Someone who survives sexual violence may experience intense memories of the abuse.
+• Post-traumatic stress: someone who survives sexual violence may experience intense memories of the abuse.
 In some cases, flashbacks may be so disruptive they cause a survivor to lose track of surroundings.
-Chronic ongoing trauma may also persist, see unresolved trauma.

-• Eating disorders: Studies have shown that there are a high number of people (at least 30%) diagnosed with an eating disorder have suffered from sexual abuse.
+• Difficult relationship with food: studies have shown that there are a high number of people (at least 30%) diagnosed with an eating disorder have suffered from sexual abuse.
 For many there is a belief that the eating disorder is a means of survival for them, and so this can be delicate to treat.

-Healing from sexual violence and abuse is possible, and with the right help and support you can learn ways to manage and recover the psychological, emotional and physical effects sexual violence can cause.
-Our psychologists and psychotherapists are familiar with dealing with the effects of sexual violence and abuse and can offer a safe, private and confidential place to help your recovery at a pace that is not overwhelming.
+Our psychologists and psychotherapists are familiar with dealing with the effects of sexual violence and abuse and can offer a safe, private and confidential place to support your recovery at a pace that is set by you.

 • Healing the Shame that Binds You, John Bradshaw